-In the first page of the novel Hosseini gives an example of foreshadowing, a flashback before the story has even started.
-The flashback hints to the reader whats going to come and the journey the characters and the reader will go on.
-The reason why Hosseini uses the flashback so early in the novel is because it is a huge event, and changes the lives of not only Amir and Hassan, but also their family and friends around them, it was also used in the first page of the book to give insight on how the character develops overtime.
+In the first page of the novel Hosseini uses a flashback that gives a small insight of the events to come.
+The foreshadowing hints to the reader the journey the characters will go on, it creates drama and suspense making the reader wanting to know more.
+Hosseini uses the flashback so early in the novel is because it is a huge event, and changes the lives of not only Amir and Hassan, but also their family and friends around them, and to show how much Amir’s character develops throughout the novel.

 Hosseini critiques the racism of the Afghan society.
 Ali and Hassan are Hazara’s, an ethnic group that most Afghans look down on as inferior.
 “They called him “flat-nosed” because of Ali and Hassan’s characteristic Hazara Mongoloid features.”
 Pashtuns are known as the most high class powerful ethnic group in Afghanistan, the fact that Hassan was a Hazara and Amir was a Pashtun meant that no matter how close the friendship was, social hierarchy would always come first.
 “History isn’t easy to overcome.
 Neither is religion.
 In the end, I was a Pashtun and he was a Hazara, I was Sunni and he was Shi’a, and nothing was ever going to change that.
 Nothing.”
-This quote also helps develop the character and allows the reader to understand his morals and values, no matter how close the friendship is, he would chose his culture and ethnicity over Hassan.
+This is also an example of how Amir develops and allows the reader to understand his morals and values, no matter how close the friendship is, he would chose his culture and ethnicity over brother and best friend.

 “Alas the Afghanistan of our youth is long dead.
 Kindness is gone from the land and you can not escape the killings.
 Always the killings.
 In Kabul fear is everywhere.”
-Hosseini has used syntax to create tension and describe the disruption going through Afghanistan.
+Hosseini has used syntax to create tension and emphasise the disruption going through Afghanistan.
 Kite fighting was a very popular sport/game at the time, yet as soon as the war arose, the kites stopped flying.
-The Afghan kites, with their glass strings symbolise both violence and beauty, which simultaneously represent Afghanistan before and after the war and Amir and Hassan which also symbolises the juxtaposition of roles, for at the start of the novel, the tournament of kite fighting was a success and the kite was a symbol of victory and friendship, whereas towards the end, the kite became a symbol of betrayal and redemption.
+The Afghan kites, with their glass strings symbolise both violence and beauty, which simultaneously represent Afghanistan before and after the war.
+Amir and Hassan also symbolise the juxtaposition of roles.
+At the start of the novel, the tournament of kite fighting was a success and the kite was a symbol of victory and friendship, however towards the end the kite became a symbol of betrayal and redemption.
 “I had one last chance to make a decision.
 One final opportunity to decide who I was going to be.
 I could step into that alley, stand up for Hassan… Or I could run, in the end I ran”

 Throughout The Kite Runner many of the characters are haunted by memories of their past, and are constantly looking for redemption.
-Amir looks for redemption in his father for “killing” in his mother.
-In doing this Amir becomes turns into a selfish horrible boy, who is eager to get his fathers attention and to not be a disappointing son.
+Amir looks for redemption in his father for “killing” his mother.
+In doing this Amir becomes a boy who he learns to hate when he becomes an adult, a boy who is eager to get his fathers attention and to not be a disappointing son.
 This led to Hassan’s rape.
 After this event Amir spends the rest of his life doing anything he can to redeem himself of the betrayal of his best friend.
-By saving Hassan’s son in Kabul and taking him back to America with a home and a loving family, Amir finally feels he has redeemed himself from from the guilt and pain he has caused Hassan.
+By saving Hassan’s son in Kabul and taking him back to America with a home and a loving family.
+Finally he feels he has given back, and is free from the guilt and pain he has caused Hassan.
 “What was so funny was that the first time since the winter of 1975 I felt at peace, I laughed because in the corner of my mind, I had been looking forward to this.”